AbrahamtheAnalyst/Superstore-Sales-Analysis-Using-Python/README.md

 - Here is the primary dataset used for this analysis : [Superstore Dataset](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)

  #### TOOLS
-- I will use the Jupyter notebook in Python environment for the data cleaning process. 😃
+- I will use the Jupyter notebook in Python environment for the data cleaning process. 😃 💻
-- The libraries we will be using includes:
+- The libraries I will be using includes:
   1. Pandas for *data cleaning and analysis.*
   2. Matplotlib.pyplot for *visualisation.*